ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

 # to install nativefier using npm
 npm install nativefier -g
 # to update nativefier (you must have admin privileges) you should update npm first then update nativefier (the command below updates npm and then nativefier)
-npm update -g npm && npm update -g nativefier
+sudo npm update -g npm && npm update -g nativefier
 # it is also a good idea to create a folder just for nativefier below is where I put it
 mkdir /home/ldsands/Documents/NativefierApps/
 # now navigate to the folder to create the nativefier program there
 cd /home/ldsands/Documents/NativefierApps/
 ```

-The options are all explained [here](https://github.com/jiahaog/nativefier/blob/HEAD/docs/api.md).
+The options are all explained [here](https://github.com/nativefier/nativefier/blob/master/API.md).

 - Some notable options
     - `--hide-window-frame` disables window frame and controls.
     - `--single-instance` you can only have one window of this open at a time
     - `--internal-urls ".*?"` if you want any domain to be able to work in the nativefier window
     - `--portable` "Make your app store its user data (cookies, cache, etc) inside the app folder"
-    - `--conceal` this combines several files in the `resources` directory into one file
+    - `--conceal` this combines several files in the `resources` directory into one file (I've had issues with this saving login information)
+    - `--maximize` this will maximize the window on launch
+    - `--platform` `windows`, `linux` or `osx` (there is anther option for Mac)

 Some Nativefier Limitations